kimjongbing/sha1_cracker/README.md

 `<wordlist.txt>` is path to your wordlist

 #### Modes
 mem - Load the entire list into memory.
+(Not recommended for large lists as it can exceed the available RAM and result in an Out-Of-Memory error)

 line - Read list line by line.
+(Slow as it is single-threaded and reads the list only line-by-line)

 threads - Uses multiple threads.
 Chunks of the wordlist are read into memory and are processed in parallel with multiple threads, done for each chunk until completed.
+(Recommended Mode)